nismod/smif/README.rst

 models.
 The framework handles inputs and outputs, dependencies between models, persistence of data and the communication of state across years.

-This early version of the framework handles simple models that simulate the operation of a system.
+This early version of the framework handles simulation models that simulate the operation of a system within a year.
-**smif** will eventually implement optimisation routines which will allow, for example, the solution of capacity expansion problems.
+**smif** exposes an interface to a planning module which will allows different algorithms to be used against a common API.

 Setup and Configuration
 =======================